stuporglue/fastback/README.md

 it as possible, when possible.
 Please feel free to submit bug reports and feature requests.

+Fastback is designed to be simple and for use by a small, trusted group.
+The default settings leave the config file and sqlite files accessable which may give users information about your server or the users and passwords you have configured.

 It is written with command line tools, PHP and jQuery because they're simple, time tested and will still be around for a long time.
 I know they're not the trendiest tools, but I know them well and they're relatively easy to read.